The Tragic Case of the “The Gray Lady of Bagram”

 The mystery of Aafia Siddiqui suddenly exploded into the public arena again on July 17, 2008 when she, and her oldest son, were reportedly arrested by Afghanistan National Police in Ghazni near the residence of the provincial governor.
 According to a federal indictment issued in the Southern District of New York, Siddiqui had in her possession handwritten notes that referred to a “mass casualty attack” and listed various locations including the Empire State Building, Plum Island, the Statue of Liberty and the Brooklyn Bridge.
 The indictment further alleged that the handwritten notes contained information about a “dirty bomb,” chemical and biological weapons, and other explosives along with a mortality rate for each weapon.

 The government further charged that on July 18, 2008, a team of military and law enforcement personnel, along with interpreters assisting them, went to the Afghanistan National Police compound in Ghazni to interview Siddiqui.
 The team was escorted to a room where the interview was to be conducted.
-A curtain separated the interview room from another room.
+A curtain separated the interview room from a larger area.
 Siddiqui was reportedly in the adjacent room unbeknownst to the U.S. team.
 The military personnel rested their guns against a wall at which time Siddiqui allegedly grabbed one of the weapons and shot one of the military personnel with it.
 She was also wounded before being restrained.
 In addition to terror-related charges, she was indicted for the attempted murder of a U.S. national.

 On August 4, 2008, Aafia Siddiqui was returned to New York to face the criminal charges against her.
 When she appeared before a federal Magistrate Judge that day, Siddiqui refused to accept the charges brought against her by the U.S. government.
 Her attorney at the time, Elizabeth Fink, told the Magistrate Judge that no one could believe anything the FBI said about the case and argued there was evidence to show Siddiqui had actually been arrested in Karachi in March 2003 along with her three children.